daniel-furman/lwMCMC/README.md

 ---

-Parameter space sampling with lightweight Markov Chain Monte Carlo (MCMC) with the trivial metropolis hastings algorithmm.
+Parameter space sampling with lightweight Markov Chain Monte Carlo (MCMC) with the trivial metropolis hastings algorithm.
 The operations are powered by NumPy.

 ## Example 1: Experimental Geophysics Modeling